FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 What is the difference between a standard offer and an individual project?

-Our know-how and experience gained over the past years has enabled us to prepare a standard offer.
-We have combined the most common requirements and preferences of clients to give us the opportunity to quickly choose and enjoy a proven solution.
-Under the individual project, we prepare the concept together with the client.
-Starting from structural changes, by combining containers into larger objects and stacking, on an unusual architecture.
-As part of the order, we can prepare drawings, 3D projections, visualizations and, if necessary, a construction project.
-Depending on the budget, basically everything is possible – we will be happy to advise and present individual offers.
-We can also cooperate with the design office indicated by the client.
+As part of an individual project, we prepare the concept together with the client.
+This ranges from structural changes, to combining containers into larger structures and stacking, to unusual architecture.
+As part of the order, we can prepare drawings, 3D projections, visualisations and, if necessary, a construction project.
+Depending on your budget, basically anything is possible – we will be happy to advise you and make individual offers.
+We can also collaborate with a design office specified by the client.

 How much does an object built from containers cost?